 Our new Pupil Parliament structure is an ideal opportunity for more pupils from Reception to Year 6 to be actively involved in the way that the school is run.
 Pupil Parliament benefits the whole school, pupils, and teachers because it provides opportunities for pupils to communicate their opinions as well as influence the decisions that are made on their behalf.
 Pupils relish the opportunity to become a greater part of school life and enjoy making their voices heard.

 Our Pupil Parliament consists of one elected child from each class, from Reception right through to Year 6, 21 children in total.
-The Head Boy, Head Girl, Deputy Head Boy, and Deputy Head Girl are the only non-elected members of the Pupil Parliament, taking the total to 25.
+The Pupil Presidents and Vice-Presidents are the only non-elected members of the Pupil Parliament, taking the total to 25.
 The fair election process ensures that all children can stand for elections regardless of their gender, ethnicity, special educational needs, or disabilities.
 The interests of all children are properly represented by each Member of Parliament through:

 - Class discussion before/after meetings